annacrombie/meson-raytracer/README.md

 This ray tracer is based on and inspired by Matt Taylor's [cmake-raytracer](https://github.com/64/cmake-raytracer/blob/master/README.md).
-In addition to not supporting floating point values, like CMake, Meson does not allow user defined functions, and all objects are immutable.
+In addition to not supporting floating point values like CMake, Meson does not allow user defined functions, and all objects are immutable.
 It also does not have while loops, only python-style for loops.